akshayjshah/blog/content/post/podcasts-for-developers.md

 on Hacker News?

 *Podcasts*, that's how.
-Unfortunately, most podcasts are meandering stream-of-consciousness monologues recorded on a laptop microphone.
-After a few years of avid listening, though, I've found a pretty good selection of shows
---- if you share my interests in web development, data science, and startups, you may find something you like.
+Unfortunately, most podcasts are meandering monologues recorded on a laptop microphone.
+After a few years of avid listening, though, I've found a pretty good selection of shows---if you share my interests in web development, data science, and startups, you may find something you like.
 All these podcasts regularly produce great episodes, but I listen to the three-star shows religiously and the one-star shows only if the topic sounds appealing.